heyphilllie/theTechBookRepo/README.md

 # theTechBookRepo
-A miscellany of must-read books in Tech.
+A miscellany of must-read books in Tech, for programmers, developers and managers.

 Books in each category are cataloged by titel, author, and year of publication.
 If applicable, sub-categories are added to main category.